-Speech by Haruhiko Kuroda, ADB President, at the 15th ASEAN Finance Ministers Meeting on Financial Development for Sustained Growth: Outlook, Risks and Policy Priorities for ASEAN, Bali, Indonesia
+Speech by Haruhiko Kuroda, ADB President, at the 15th ASEAN Finance Ministers Meeting on Financial Development for Sustained Growth: Outlook, Risks and Policy Priorities for ASEAN on April 8, 2011 in Bali, Indonesia

 Your Excellencies, ladies, and gentlemen: